lab1301-git/src/ChatGPT/readme.txt

-Chat GPT used to enhance/generate boilerplate code in this directory hierarchy
+Please note that Chat GPT was used to enhance/generate boilerplate code under this directory hierarchy